GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I think the best way to supervise is by personal example and by frequent code reviews.
+> ### What is programming?
+Some people call it a science, some people call it an art, some people call it a skill.
+I think it has aspects of all three.
 >
 > ~ *Charles Simonyi*